biazhong/PPP/README.md

 Directory "Code for Section 7.1" contains all the java code that is used to conduct the numerical experiments listed in Section 7.1 of the paper entitled "Speeding Up Paulson's Procedure for Large-Scale Problems Using Parallel Computing".

-Files KN.java, ModifiedPaulson.java, and Paulson.java are the class that implements the KN procedure, the PPP procedure, and the Paulson's procedure respectively.
+Files KN.java, ModifiedPaulson.java, and Paulson.java are the classes that implements the KN procedure, the PPP procedure, and the Paulson's procedure respectively.

-Files mainKN.java, mainModifiedPaulson.java, and mainPaulson.java are the main class to run the experiments related to the KN procedure, the PPP proceudre and the Paulson's procedure respectively.
+Files mainKN.java, mainModifiedPaulson.java, and mainPaulson.java are the main classes to run the experiments related to the KN procedure, the PPP proceudre and the Paulson's procedure respectively.

 Directory "Code for Section 7.2" contains all the code that is used to conduct the numerical experiments listed in Section 7.2 of the paper entitled "Speeding Up Paulson's Procedure for Large-Scale Problems Using Parallel Computing".